 SAPTA is an acronym for Support for Addictions Prevention and Treatment in Africa.
 The organization was registered as a Kenya nonprofit organization in March 2004 under the name of SAPTA Trust.
 At inception, the objectives of SAPTA were provision of educational programs for addiction counselors; running of community based prevention programs; advocacy for greater access to treatment; promotion of professionalism in the addiction field through strengthening and capacity building for treatment centers; and outpatient treatment.
-The first SAPTA Trust board consisted of members drawn from diverse professions and social backgrounds.
-Also at that time, SAPTA Foundation was registered as a USA nonprofit organization for the financial support of SAPTA Trust.

 To promote and provide evidence based practices in the area of substance use disorders prevention and treatment.
 The objectives of SAPTA are;